Are you worried about your Snake Plant’s unusual stalled growth and drooping leaves? Your plant is probably giving a hint that it’s facing root rot.

 Spray the solution just over the infected part before repotting the plant.

-2. It is effective against fungi, sooty mold, mildew, and nematodes.
+2. Effective against fungi, sooty mold, mildew, and nematodes.

-2. A mild fungicide helps control fungus gnats by providing oxygen to plant roots.
+2. Helps control fungus gnats by providing oxygen to plant roots.

 |Commercial Fungicide||Make a diluted solution by adding 1tb of fungicide in 1 liter of water and spray on the infected parts.|